-The alleged load of methamphetamine from this seizure has an estimated street value of approximately $466,400.
-CBP officers turned the man over to U.S. Homeland Security Investigations special agents for further investigation.
-CBP officers seized the narcotics and the vehicle in this enforcement action.
+CBP officers turned the women over to U.S. Immigration and Customs Enforcement-Homeland Security Investigations (ICE-HSI) special agents for further investigation.
+CBP officers seized the narcotics and the vehicle.

 "This discovery of these dangerous drugs by our CBP officers exemplifies our officers' diligence on the frontline.
 I applaud our officers for their professionalism in protecting our nation's borders," said CBP Port Director Carlos Rodriguez, Progreso/Donna.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between the official ports of entry.
 CBP is charged with keeping terrorists and terrorist weapons out of the country while enforcing hundreds of U.S. laws.